anshpreetlayal/practice_data_engineering_bash/README.md

 ```

 # `sudo` command
+The `sudo` command in Unix-like operating systems is used to execute commands with elevated privileges.
+It stands for "superuser do" and is often required when performing actions that require administrative or root-level access.
+ The basic syntax of the sudo command is:
+ sudo [options] command [arguments]

 ```bash
 # Run commands with administrator privileges; for example, to create a new directory in an existing directory
 ansh@Xubuntu:/etc$ mkdir newdir